-Sirikoi is a luxury safari camp and lodge, located by a game-rich watering hole in a private, 7000 acre (28-square...... -kilometre) area of the 250km² Lewa Wildlife Conservancy, in south-eastern Laikipia.
-With only a small number of tents it aims to offer a high-quality, personal experience.
+Sirikoi is a luxury safari camp and lodge, located by a game-rich waterhole in a private, 7000 acre (28-square...... -kilometre) area of the 250-square-kilometre Lewa Wildlife Conservancy, in south-eastern Laikipia.
+With only a handful of tents it aims to offer a very high-quality, personal experience.

 Named after the river which runs in front of the camp, Sirikoi was conceived and designed by Willie and Sue Roberts, well-known East African safari operators.
 It first opened its doors back in 2000, and we have visited many times since – most recently in 2019 – and always found a luxurious, unpretentious and very well-run camp in a lovely location.

 Sirikoi looks onto a large natural watering hole with a small salt lick, which is frequented by animals – you don't even have to leave the comfort of your tent to enjoy the wildlife here.
-Our pre-dinner drinks were accompanied by the sound of two white rhinos grazing on the lawns just a few metres away.
 Although Sirikoi is cleverly fenced to keep giraffe and elephant from destroying their trees, animals such as buffalo, rhino and plains game wander freely in the grounds.
 There is also a friendly giraffe who has managed to get inside the grounds and is now habituated.
 On our recent visit we saw numerous zebra, gazelle, a large herd of elephants as well as the semi-resident giraffe.

-Conspicuously placed around the lodge and gardens are sculptures by Murray Grant, a renowned Scottish-Kenyan artist, which guests can purchase if they like.
+Conspicuously placed around the lodge and gardens are sculptures by Murray Grant, a renowned Scottish-Kenyan artist (based at El Karama, available for purchase).

 - The four tented rooms are identical in design and angled to face the waterhole and plains beyond.
 Arguably, the two tents closer to the main areas lack a little privacy, as the path runs along the front, but as they're set slightly back, it's not a real negative.
 Each tent is well designed with great attention to detail.
-The bowl chairs on the veranda are hard to resist during siesta time, whilst a small fireplace in the ‘living’ area makes for a very cosy room on cool evenings (we were assured the ventilation makes these fires completely safe).
+The bowl chairs on the veranda are hard to resist during siesta time, while a small, raised charcoal fireplace in the lounge area makes for a very cosy room on cool evenings (we were assured the ventilation makes these fires completely safe).
 There's a large double bed, or twin beds, flanked by bedside tables, with beautiful Kitengela Glass water decanters.
 The wonderfully comfortable bed linen is fine-weave Egyptian cotton sheets and duvet covers.
 Behind the bed is space to store your luggage and clothes out of sight.

 - The two-bedroom cottage, with both bedrooms en suite, is set slightly away from the main areas, and is quite self-contained.
 Made from wood, stone and thatch, it feels much more established than Sirikoi's tents.
 It has its own separate living and dining areas (with TV) and a large deck, meaning that guests here can be quite independent from the main camp.
 Like the tents and main areas, it's really well designed, combining good quality with a relaxed and homely feel.
 This would be a great choice for families or two couples who want the luxury of setting their own schedule, and the option of privacy.

-- Much like the cottage, the new three-bedroom house is entirely independent of the main lodge, with spacious communal areas and decking.
-Two of the bedrooms here are in one unit, while the other is slightly separate.
+- Much like the cottage, the new three-bedroom house is entirely independent of the main lodge, with very spacious communal areas and decking.
+Two of the bedrooms here are in one unit, while the other is separate.
 All three bedrooms are en-suite.
 To the back of the house is a separate kitchen where meals for the house are prepared, guests staying here can choose to dine independently, or dine at the main camp.

 The service at Sirikoi was brilliant – with more than 70 staff it's no great surprise that things run like clockwork.
-The managers, brothers Amory and Jay, are family of the owners Willie and Sue.
-They run the camp in a very professional but relaxed way, and you feel immediately at home as soon as you enter.
-Behind the scenes, an enormous vegetable patch contributes fresh produce to delicious meals, and thanks to some very ingenious technology, the whole camp runs entirely on solar power.
+The managers run the camp in a very professional but informal, relaxed way, and you feel immediately at home as soon as you enter.

 Bush walks can be arranged, too, albeit with advance notice, since an armed ranger is needed.
 When we visited, Sirikoi's managers were both hoping to get a gun licence soon so they could conduct walks themselves.